-Hope City Manager Catherine Cook and Hope Police Chief J. R. Wilson announced today the increase of a reward offered in connection with the investigation into an arson fire at the Northside Community Park Community Center here.
+Hope City Manager Catherine Cook and Hope Police Chief J. R. Wilson announced Friday the increase of a reward offered in connection with the investigation into an arson fire at the Northside Community Park Community Center here.